subatomicglue/behringer-td3-editor/README.md

     - ...all tests with USB-midi to the TD-3

 - TODO:
+  - provide some packages for download so people dont need to build them from code
   - document how to build all targets (below is simply the default README.md from `angular-electron` project).
   - rPI needs some polish
     - window in fullscreen mode